Are you itching to start homesteading today? If so, you're in good company.

 Okay, at first glance, this might seem a bit daunting.
 I promise it’s not as hard as it seems.

 If you don’t have access to a lot of tools or space, a Giant Jenga set is a very easy way to introduce yourself to the basics of carpentry, and you get a really entertaining game for your patio at the end.

-Experience is the best way to learn, and carpentry is a skill that is a great asset if you want to start homesteading today.
-It gives you the ability to construct custom pieces for any project around the home, and fix something rather than replace it.
+Experience is the best way to learn, and carpentry is a skill that is an excellent asset if you want to start homesteading today.
+It allows you to construct custom pieces for any project around the home and fix something rather than replace it.

-Raising Micro Livestock (Backyard Chickens or Rabbits)
+Raising Micro Livestock (Backyard Chickens, Turkeys, or Meat Rabbits)

-an enclosure in the space you’ve designated, or stack cages if you have even less space.
-Double-check local bylaws beforehand, but you’d be surprised at what’s fully legal to keep and farm, even in a city.
+an enclosure in the designated space, or stack cages if you have even less space.
+Double-check local bylaws beforehand, but you’d be surprised at what’s entirely legal to keep and farm, even in a city.

 Either way, rabbits and chickens can easily be raised in a backyard with minimal investment in rabbit or chicken supplies.
 And they provide a great source of fresh, natural meat.